 CNO v.
 Soosaipillai (Discipline Committee, 2022): This case proceeded by way of an Agreed Statement of Facts and a Joint Submission on Order.
 In this case, the member committed an act of professional misconduct when she submitted false benefit claims over a period of two years and received \$2,150.00 in relation to those false claims.
-The member remained employed with the facility, but received a five-day unpaid suspension and entered into a payment agreement with the facility to pay back the amount received.
+The member remained employed within the facility, but received a five-day unpaid suspension and entered into a payment agreement with the facility requiring the member to pay back the amount received.
 The penalty included an oral reprimand, a 3-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.

 CNO v.
-Directo (Discipline Committee, 2023): This case proceeded by way of an Agreed Statement of Facts and a Joint Submission on Order.
-In this case, the member committed an act of professional misconduct when she submitted false benefit claims which involved her accessing a physician's stamp to write prescriptions for these false claims.
-The member received \$2,090.00 in relation to those false claims.
-The member made restitution and resigned from her employment in relation to these incidents.
-The penalty included an oral reprimand, a 4-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.
+Lee (Discipline Committee, 2022): This case proceeded by way of an Agreed Statement of Facts and a Joint Submission on Order.
+In this case, the member committed an act of professional misconduct when she submitted false claims to the facility's benefit plan and received \$2,315.00 in relation to those false claims.
+The member received a five-day unpaid suspension and entered into a payment agreement with the facility requiring the member to pay back the amount received.
+The penalty included an oral reprimand, a 3-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.

 CNO v.
-Ly (Discipline Committee, 2023): This case proceeded by way of an Agreed Statement of Facts and a Joint Submission on Order.
-In this case, the member committed an act of professional misconduct when she submitted false benefit claims which involved her accessing a physician's stamp to write prescriptions for these false claims.
-The member received \$2,280.00 in relation to those false claims.
-The member made restitution and was terminated from her employment in relation to these incidents.
+Cepe (Discipline Committee, 2022): This case proceeded by way of an Agreed Statement of Facts and a Joint Submission on Order.
+In this case, the member committed an act of professional misconduct when she submitted false claims to the facility's benefit plan in 2012 and 2014 and received \$2,387.50 in relation to those false claims.
+The member did not make restitution.
 The penalty included an oral reprimand, a 4-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.